-Dictators (1974-1980) is a Punk band from New York, New York, USA.
+The Dictators (1973-1978, 1996-2008, 2020-present): a Punk band from New York, New York, USA.

 Despite the excitement and sonic energy they possessed, their debut album Go Girl Crazy!
 (1975) was poorly received.
 Even featuring a cover of Sonny & Cher's I Got You Babe.
 After the failure and the aforementioned line-up changes, they would change from 'Epic' to 'Asylum' to release the improved Manifest Destiny (1977), a hard rocking album that even featured a cover of Iggy & The Stooges' Search & Destroy (one of the first singles to be released in 12" format), a single that made it to 49 in the UK and featured the departure of Mendoza who would eventually join Twisted Sister.
-The follow-up third album, Blood Brothers (1978) failed to garner them any more support in the punk scene nor in the Metal world so after their final set, Dictators, in 1980 they shut it all down with Funicello moving on to fame with Manowar under the name Ross "The Boss" FriEDMan.
+The follow-up third album, Blood Brothers (1978) failed to garner them any more support in the punk rock scene nor in the heavy metal world so after their final set, Dictators, in 1980 they shut it all down with Funicello moving on to fame with Manowar under the name Ross "The Boss" FriEDMan.

 In 1996, the band would reform to release D.F.F.D.
 (2001) and Everyday is Saturday (2008) before splitting again in 2008.

 Former drummer Richard Teeter between 1976 and 1979, died on April 10, 2012, due to complications from esophageal cancer; he was 61.

 See Less... ⏫